Introduction

 I struck out on my own as a freelance software developer in February of 2020.
 With less reason to stay in a small, expensive Toronto apartment, my partner and I bought a house in Amherst, Nova Scotia.

-I used my newfound freedom to learn the Rust programming language, develop my first Android app, and recover from burn out while freelancing enough to pay the bills.
+I used my newfound freedom to learn the Rust programming language, develop my first Android app, NeuralNote, and recover from burnout while freelancing just enough to pay the bills.

-The productivity “demon” responsible for my burn-out sat on my shoulder whispering sweet nothings about how I have no value unless I produce monetizable things; and so I was convinced to start a project dedicated to the promotion of critical thinking in the mad noise-ridden world of trading; but I’m just not that interested in trading.
+The productivity “demon” responsible for my burnout sat on my shoulder whispering sweet nothings about my value, pushing me to produce monetizable things; and so I was convinced to start a project dedicated to the promotion of critical thinking in the mad noise-ridden world of trading; but I’m just not that interested in trading.
 Bayesian statistics was the real attraction there for me, but I see that as a useful tool rather than an end in itself.

 I’m working on a multi-currency budgeting app that helps partners (from couples to polycules) manage finances together by doing it separately.
 Think YNAB plus Splitwise, except the former only supports one currency per budget.
-This’ll save me and my partner time, and I am hoping to monetize it as well.
+This’ll save me and my partner time, and I am hoping that others find that it does it for them, too.